This section guides you to configure the detection of cost anomalies in your cloud account using CoreStack.

 - Click Save & Apply.

 The cost anomaly detector will be enabled for the selected cloud account.
 These steps must be repeated for all the cloud accounts for which the cost anomaly detector must be enabled.
+Notification settings can be enabled for an email address or webhook, where notifications related to cost anomalies are sent.

 After cost anomaly detectors are enabled for the required cloud accounts, relevant information and insights will be available in the following sections.